 The serger is a really good way to prevent fraying in denim or other heavy-duty fabrics.
 Try your serger out on your denim fabric sample using two pieces of denim together to check the fabric is not too thick for your serger.

-If your model of serger is reluctant to serge two pieces of fabric together then neaten each side separately.
+If your model serger is reluctant to serge two pieces of fabric together, then neaten each side separately.
 Use the serger to neaten raw edges before starting to sew the seams.
 In this way, the seam is neatened and fraying prevented before the seam is sewn together.

 The serger is ideal for neatening seams of heavy-duty fabrics that fray easily.
-The neatened serger edges of heavy-duty fabrics, hidden inside a lining of a jacket for example, make sure the seam will not fray.
-The jacket lining encloses the over-locked edges of the seam, but the over-locked seam may not need a lining, because it is very neat and hard-wearing.
+The neatened serger edges of heavy-duty fabrics, hidden inside a lining of a jacket, for example, make sure the seam will not fray.

 Serged Seams - In Conclusion

-The serger makes all the difference to strengthening and completing seams.
+The serger makes all the difference in strengthening and completing seams.
 The ability of this machine to neaten and trim the edges of the serged seams gives the serger the cutting edge over other machines when it comes to neatening and strengthening seams.
-The hard-working multi-task machine known as a serger or overlocker gives the home sewn garment the professional look.
-It really is worth using this machine for neatening seams.